 As soon as you sit down, remove your napkin from the table and place it on your lap.
 Use it to gently blot your lips between bites.
 When you get up from the table temporarily, place it on your chair until you return.
 At the end of the meal, don’t refold your napkin.
 Place it unfolded on the table beside your plate.

 Don’t rush through your meal.
 Take your time to cut your food into bite-sized pieces and chew thoroughly to prevent choking.
 Don’t put another bite into your mouth until you have swallowed what is already there.
-Not only is it unsightly to see bulging cheeks, it is very unhealthy to eat too quickly.
+Not only is it unsightly to see bulging cheeks, but it is also very unhealthy to eat too quickly.
 Pace yourself to finish each course at the same time as the rest of your party.

 Keep your mouth closed when you chew.
 No matter how important it is to make a point, don’t talk until you have swallowed your food.
 Be careful not to swallow a huge mouthful in order to quickly interject a comment.